mjhea0/thinkful-mentor/csv-data-analysis/readme.md

     print data
 ```

 The `pop()` method removes an item from a list, which in this case is the 0-th element (the header list).
-This also removes the headers from our main lisr, seperating the headers from the *actual* data.
-You should now have two lists, assigned to two variables.
+This also removes the headers from our main list, seperating the headers from the *actual* data.
+You should now have two lists, assigned to two variables, `headings` and `data`.

 Updated code: